32blit/32blit-sdk/docs/Windows-WSL.md

-# Building & Running on Win32 (WSL or MinGW)
+# Building & Running on Win32 (WSL and MinGW)

+These instructions cover setting up Windows Subsystem for Linux so that you can cross-compile Windows-compatible binaries with MinGW.

-These instructions assume a basic knowledge of the Linux command-line, installing tools and compiling code from source.
+They assume a basic knowledge of the Linux command-line, installing tools and compiling code from source.

 If you're more familiar with Visual Studio then you should [follow the instructions in Windows-VisualStudio.md](Windows-VisualStudio.md)